 Are angels male or female?
 Each time an angel is mentioned in the Bible, a male pronoun is used.
 In addition, the only named angels in the Bible are male names, Michael and Gabriel.
 However, the Bible does not necessarily mention whether angels are male and female or have a gender like humans.

 Who/What is the angel of the Lord?
 Theologians have long debated the identity of the angel of the Lord in the Bible.
 Some view him as a messenger of God while others view (at least some) appearances of the angel of the Lord as a direct theophany (appearance of God) or a pre-incarnate appearance of Jesus.

 What are cherubim?
 Cherubim (or cherubs) are a type of angel involved in the worship of God.

 What are seraphim?
-Seraphim are specifically mentioned in Isaiah 6 as "burning ones" involved in Isaiah's vision of God in the temple.
-They appear to serve as a type of angel or angelic being, though much of their identity and activity is unmentioned.
+Seraphim are specifically mentioned in Isaiah 6 in Isaiah's vision of God in the temple.
+The Hebrew term saraph carries the connotation of "burning" of "fiery."
+Seraphim appear to serve as a type of angel or angelic being, though much of their identity and activity is unmentioned.

 Is Satan a fallen angel?
 The Bible speaks in certain location regarding Satan's fall from heaven and his prior role as an angelic being.
 He and his demons associated with him appear to have at one time served in the heavenly realms.